Childhood Cancer Awareness

 It really helps to make a very scary situation less scary when you distract a small child’s attention with make-believe.

-In 2013 our pediatrician concludes that Monica is an asthmatic.
-We start preventative treatment as asthma mostly seems to be the cause of all Monica’s illness.
-We refuse to give up and discuss swimming as a sport with our pediatrician, Dr. John.
+In 2013 our paediatrician concludes that Monica is an asthmatic.
+We start preventative treatment, as asthma mostly seems to be the cause of all Monica’s illness.
+We refuse to give up and discuss swimming as a sport with our paediatrician, Dr. John.
 She confirms that it will be a good idea for Mica to swim as it will strengthen her lungs and build lung capacity.

-We find a club an a coach for Monica in January 2013.
-By September, Monica swims 25-meters on her own and we enter her for her first fun gala.
+We find a club and a coach for Monica in January 2013.
+By September, Monica swims 25 meters on her own, and we enter her for her first fun gala.

 How did we find Gold in September?